All Products

 Elastic Compute Service:Use the multi-attach feature to attach a cloud disk to multiple ECS instances

-To enable efficient data sharing and fast failover, you can use the multi-attach feature to attach a single Enterprise SSD (ESSD) or ESSD AutoPL disk to multiple Elastic Compute Service (ECS) instances that support the Non-Volatile Memory Express (NVMe) protocol and reside in the same zone.
-After the attachment, the disk is called a shared NVMe disk.
-This topic describes how to attach a single cloud disk to multiple ECS instances by using the multi-attach feature.
+The multi-attach feature allows you to attach a single Enterprise SSD (ESSD), ESSD AutoPL disk, or Regional ESSD to multiple Elastic Compute Service (ECS) instances that support the Non-Volatile Memory Express (NVMe) protocol and reside in the same zone, to enable efficient data sharing and fast failover.
+The attached disk is called a shared NVMe disk.

 For information about NVMe, see NVMe protocol.